hhaensel/SPCSpectra.jl/README.md

 1. Extracts header information
 2. Store x and y data of all traces into a vector `data`.
 Single traces can be addressed by `spc.data[1]` (, `spc.data[2]`, `spc.data[3]`, ...)
 3. Attempts to interpret x-, y-, and z-labels, as well as experiment type
+4. Store z values of multifiles into a vector `zdata`

 Currently only file version `0x4b` is supported.
 Data output is not yet implemented.